Jaime Ortiz Betancur Airport

 Jaime Ortiz Betancur Airport is an airport serving the town of Chigorodó in the Antioquia Department of Colombia.
 The airport is on the north side of the town, across the small Guaduas River, which feeds into the Gulf of Urabá.

-At one time during the earky 1990s, the airport used to receive commercial airline service from Medellin on Aces Airlines.
+At one time during the early 1990s, the airport used to receive commercial airline service from Medellin on Aces Airlines.